jimathouston/Intranet/README.md

 # Intranet

-Certaincy's intranet, built with .Net Core and React/Redux
+Certaincy's intranet, built with .Net Core and Angular

 ## Development